Course Overview

 About this course

-- The learning styles required for academic purposes at postgraduate level
+- Explore learning styles required for academic purposes at the postgraduate level

-- Problem-solving and decision-making skills to draw reasoned conclusions from data and make appropriate recommendations
+- Develop problem-solving and decision-making skills to draw conclusions from data and make appropriate recommendations

-- The ability to use academic literature and a wide range of research and evaluation methods
+- Use academic literature and a wide range of research and evaluation methods

-- Use a wide range of research methods to critically evaluate concepts, arguments and evidence in an objective manner
+- Gain an insight into a wide range of research methods to critically evaluate concepts, arguments and evidence in an objective manner

 Teaching methods